pskgokul/project-help/topics.md

 34. Implicit time stepping.
 Example methods and when they should/shouldn't be used.
 35. Methods for high-order accurate approximation of derivatives.
 Beyond standard finite differences; things like Pade approximation, WENO/ENO, finite elements, spectral methods, etc.
 36. Methods for high-order accurate approximation of integrals.
 Beyond standard quadrature methods; things like spectral and finite element methods.
 37. Performance comparison of different programming languages for multiple typical numerical method building blocks.
-For example, linear solves of different types, least squares, SVD, QR, 1D optimization, etc. Implemented both in the native programming language and using various packages available for that programming language.
+For example, linear solves of different types, least squares, SVD, derivative approximation, 1D optimization, etc. Implement a couple standard methods both in the native programming language and using one or more packages available for that programming language.
+Explain surprising and unsurprising results.
+38. Preconditioners.
+Introduction to what their goal is, how they work, what the different options are, what problems they are appropriate for, etc.
+39. Randomized linear algebra.
+Methods that use randomization to solve linear systems or least squares problems.
+How do they work?
+For what problems might they be a good idea?
+40. Iterative linear solvers.
+What such methods are most popular, and why?
+What kinds of problems are they best suited to?
+Why do they work at all?
+What problems might one encounter if one blindly chooses to use an iterative solver without first analyzing the problem?